-Hearing loss affects about 20 percent of Americans and one-third of people ages 65 and older experience problems with their hearing.
+Hearing loss affects about 20 percent of people.
+One-third of people ages 65 and older experience problems with their hearing.
 While some of the causes are related to aging and other issues, there are preventative steps people can take to avoid hearing loss or stop it from getting worse.

 Picking the right food means avoiding things like processed and inflammatory choices, and increasing your intake of vitamins and minerals that studies show can help prevent hearing loss.
 These choices may even help reduce your current damage.

 Omega-3 fatty acids help combat heart problems and inflammation, both of which have a proven connection to hearing loss.
 They are particularly helpful for those dealing with age-related hearing loss, as there is evidence they help the brain receive critical signals from the ears.
 Get your Omega-3s from foods such as fatty fish, walnuts, and pasteurized eggs.

 Vitamin C works along with glutathione to combat hearing loss, and it can also help alleviate the symptoms of hearing loss you are also experiencing.
 Good choices to boost your vitamin C levels are supplements, peppers, citrus fruits, and dark, leafy green vegetables.
 Research has also shown that Vitamin A provides long-term protection for your hearing, and it may reduce your chances of experiencing hearing loss.
 Sweet potatoes are an excellent choice when looking to up your Vitamin A intake.

 Zinc found in shellfish, eggs, nuts, and high-quality supplements can help reduce the symptoms of hearing loss and help you recover after experiencing sudden hearing loss.
 People with low folate, or Vitamin B9, intake have been shown to suffer from a higher degree of hearing loss than those with higher levels.
 Protect your hearing with folate from broccoli, liver, beans, nuts, and egg yolks